contao/docs/docs/manual/introduction/contao-quickstart.en.md

 ## Everything revolves around the page structure

 Contao is a page-based content management system, which means that the page structure is the central element of your website.
-A visitor can only view a specific page in his browser and not, for example, a single article as in other systems.
+A visitor can only view a specific page in their browser and not, for example, a single article as in other systems.
 This approach is very flexible because a page can have any amount of content and you are not limited to a single post.